Diana Elder, AG® Lecture Topics

 Pedigree Triangulation: A Key Methodology for Genetic Genealogy

 Learn the power of pedigree triangulation in analyzing DNA matches and building your genetic family tree.
-Discover how to use company tools such as Ancestry’s Thrulines and MyHeritage’s Theory of Family Relativity to boost your efficiency and accelerate your discovery of common ancestors.
-We’ll discuss the basic steps of analyzing the amount of shared DNA, then building incomplete trees, and comparing surnames and locations.
+Discover how to use company tools such as Ancestry’s Thrulines and MyHeritage’s Theory of Family Relativity to boost efficiency and accelerate your discovery of common ancestors.
+We’ll discuss the basic steps of analyzing the amount of shared DNA, then building incomplete trees and comparing surnames and locations.

 Using Ethnicity Estimates and Locality Research to Shed Light on a DNA Project